nedbat/pyhurry/classes.rst

 There is no "private" or "protected", everything is public.
-You may see people talking about "__private" names: they make it more difficult to get at attributes, but they are not meant for this purpose, and they don't actually prevent code from looking at your attribtutes.
+You may see people talking about "__private" names: they make it more difficult to get at attributes, but they are not meant for this purpose, and they don't actually prevent code from looking at your attributes.

 There is a convention in Python that names starting with an underscore are not part of the public interface of a class (or module).
 The underscore doesn't